 Children are inherently curious at a young age.
 They love new experiences and explore them with their senses.
 Mud Kitchens provide the perfect setting for many STEM learning opportunities.
 Teachers can introduce Science Projects and the concept of simple weights and measures through supported play.
 They can get their hand dirty and experiment with the consistency and texture of mud.
 This experimentation can then lead to ‘what if….’ questions and them coming up with their own innovative solutions to these questions.
 Children can then hypothesise about the outcomes of experiments and again discuss methods and results with the rest of the class.

 By participating in environmental play, children learn how plants grow, birds live, how leaves decompose to making compost.
-The principal behind environmental playground equipment is extremely simple, children not only learn essential lessons about wildlife and plants, but they also learn to respect their environment.
+The concept behind environmental playground equipment is simple: children learn not just important lessons about wildlife and plants, but also how to respect their surroundings.
 Composters, Worm Villas and Eco Inspection Tables allow children to become nature detectives not only in the school playground but in their gardens at home or local park, learning about plants and animals in all different environments.

 If you need any further STEM learning inspiration, you can find plenty of useful information on the STEM resources website.